 How do you clear your head when life gets hectic?

-I learned early on not to stress out.
 When I first started practicing law, I went to a movie and the entire time I was thinking about a particular case.
 I didn’t enjoy the movie and I didn’t accomplish anything in terms of work, either.
 What I realized is that either you do one or the other.
 You go have fun or you work, but if you try to combine the two, it’s not going to work.
-You really do need to focus.
-If you have time to go to the movies, enjoy the movie or don’t go.
 Make your time count.
 That reduces stress.

 What are some of the barriers to innovation in the legal industry you see today?